 The Role of Hreflang Tags in Domain Targeting

 When using gTLDs, hreflang implementation is essential for international SEO success.
+For global websites, applying proper hreflang is just as important as strong international content strategy to avoid confusion in SERPs.

 How It Works